Dioctophyme renale: Management

 Likely because of the rarity of human cases, there is no standard treatment for D. renale infection in humans.
 The only known means is surgical excision of either adult worms or the infected kidney.
 Nephrectomy is generally considered extreme for human cases.

 A physician reportedly used Ivermectin to treat a patient, who was effectively cured.
 The use of anti-helminth drugs has not yet been evaluated as the proper course of action to treat this infection.

 Epidemiology

-Though D. renale is distributed worldwide, though markedly less frequent in Africa and Oceania, human infection is extremely rare.
+Though D. renale is distributed worldwide, it is markedly less frequent in Africa and Oceania, where human infection is extremely rare.
 Regions around the Caspian Sea have the highest number of cases, with the most occurring in Iran.
 Infections are also most commonly found in areas where freshwater fish is a dietary mainstay.

 Non-human infections are more common worldwide, especially in areas of temperate climate.
 Prevalence in mink populations may be high, such as portions of Ontario or Minnesota.
 Similarly, some minnow populations may be as high as 50%.